 We are a young(ish!)
-Anglo-French couple renovating a château in Ardèche, France with the vision of creating a retreat centre.
+Anglo-French couple with a toddler, renovating a château in Ardèche, France with the vision of creating a retreat centre.
 The chateau is a medieval beast of a building set in 130acres of mostly forest in one of France’s least visited areas (even by French people!)

 Set in a picturesque valley at the start of the Mountains of Ardèche, there are fantastic views all the way to the Alps.
-Aside from the copious amount of wildlife that visits us from the forest, whether nightingales singing us to sleep or wild boar rummaging in the garden, we have a lot of different birds... geese, chickens, peacocks, turkeys, parakeets, budgies, pigeons...
+Aside from the copious amount of wildlife that visits us from the forest, whether nightingales singing us to sleep or wild boar rummaging in the garden, we have a lot of different birds... chickens, peacocks, turkeys, parakeets, budgies, pigeons...
 These are prominent members of the family!
+We also have a large and very friendly dog, and a snooty cat.

 We have a lot of professionals working on the main renovations but we try to do as much as we can ourselves, and we would love to have some volunteers to help with the daily running of this immense building and gardens and land, as well as renovation projects.
 This would help us to actually move forward with the realisation of our dream.
 We are an easygoing couple who lead a simple life and enjoy sharing this with others.

 You will get to live in a medieval French castle with hundreds of crazy stories attached to it.
 You’ll be able to speak French or English with us if you wish to practice either language.
 The whole area is remote and culturally traditional, with incredibly friendly people so if you want to truly immerse yourself in local French culture it’s perfect.
-We also play music and have several instruments including a piano if you enjoy playing or always wanted to try.
+We also play music and have several instruments including a piano if you enjoy playing.
 We have many different interests and areas of expertise, from botany to archaeology, wine to music, and we are happy to share this with you.

 We are looking for volunteers who are flexible and willing to help out with a wide variety of tasks - basically to add another pair of hands to the things we do ourselves.
 On any given day this could mean feeding the chickens, clearing paths in the forest, watering the garden, helping with basic DIY tasks in the house or outdoors, or helping to move furniture.
 We would particularly like volunteers who are able to handle medium-heavy physical work.